-100 AM, a lifestyle mall located in the west end of the Central Business District and adjacent to Amara Singapore, is well-positioned to benefit from the rejuvenation of the Tanjong Pagar district.
+100 AM, a lifestyle mall located in the west end of the Central Business District and adjacent to Amara Singapore, is well positioned to benefit from the rejuvenation of the Tanjong Pagar district.
 This area is gradually being developed for inner-city living and displays much promise and growth with a cluster of high-end residential and hotel developments shaping up the vicinity.

 100 AM opened in November 2012 to an overwhelming response from residents, office workers, professionals, business travellers and tourists in the precinct with its diverse and attractive retail mix.
 Anchor tenant FairPrice Finest offers shoppers a high standard of grocery shopping with a wide selection.
-SGEat Food Court as well as a line-up of restaurants and cafes, namely, The Public Izakaya by Hachi, Ura Hototogisu, Starbucks, Toast Box, Ya Kun Kaya Toast and others provide more dining options.
-Well-known lifestyle brands such as Strip & Browhaus add a vibrant buzz to 100 AM.
+SGEat Food Court as well as a line-up of restaurants and cafes, namely, The Public Izakaya by Hachi, Ura Hototogisu, Starbucks, Ya Kun Kaya Toast and others provide more dining options.

 In 2016, Itadakimasu by PARCO, launched a restaurant zone on Level 3 featuring Japanese restaurants.
-Leading Japanese value store chains - Daiso and Don Don Donki have also joined the mall in 2018.
+Leading Japanese value store chains - Daiso and Don Don Donki joined the mall in 2018.
 A 12-storey office building, also known as 100 AM, is strategically accessible from within the shopping centre.
 With its convenient location at 100 Tras Street, it is a stroll away from the Tanjong Pagar MRT station, and is easily accessible by bus or car.
 The office building is also located close to diverse amenities such as major local and foreign banks and post offices.

 Opened in April 2019, 100 AM Shanghai introduces refreshing extravagance and variety to the Puxi region.
-100 AM Shanghai, a mixed-use development, comprises a retail centre and office building.
+100 AM Shanghai, a mixed use development, comprises a retail centre and office building.
 The retail centre features a plethora of cafes and restaurants such as Starbucks, with retail and lifestyle brands such as a spa and tea specialty shops.
 Built to Grade A specifications, the office building has been leased to a local company, JA Space, offering office co-working space.
-100 AM Shanghai is only a short walk away from the city's subway line 7 and 13.
+100 AM Shanghai is only a short walk away from the city's subway lines 7 and 13.